codio-content/OCR_J276_2.3_Producing-robust-programs_Testing/.guides/content/Selecting-and-using-suitable-test-data-c388.md

 **Boundary test** where the highest or lowest acceptable numbers and those just outside the acceptable range are entered.
 These check any logical errors that might have been introduced using the <= and >= operators.

-**erroneous test** where data that should be rejected are deliberately input to check that validation routines are functioning as expected (sometimes called an ‘out-of-range test’)
+**Erroneous test** where data that should be rejected are deliberately input to check that validation routines are functioning as expected (sometimes called an ‘out-of-range test’)

 An example of a test plan is shown below to test part of a program where a user is asked to enter the month of their birth as a number: